Rust-GCC/gccrs/gcc/config/i386/predicates.md

   return i == 3 || i == 5 || i == 9;
 })

 ;; Match 4 or 8 to 11.
-Used for embeded rounding.
+Used for embedded rounding.
 (define_predicate "const_4_or_8_to_11_operand"
   (match_code "const_int")
 {